lgmoneda/lgmoneda.github.io/_posts/2023-04-08-semantic-search-for-org-roam.md

 </figure>
 </div>

-In [December 2022](https://org-roam.discourse.group/t/a-demo-of-ai-for-linking-writing-and-thinking-with-org-roam-should-we-build-org-roam-ai/2891), I experimented semantic search for my nodes and the results have been satisfactory.
+In [December 2022](https://org-roam.discourse.group/t/a-demo-of-ai-for-linking-writing-and-thinking-with-org-roam-should-we-build-org-roam-ai/2891), I experimented semantic search for my [Org roam](https://www.orgroam.com/) nodes and the results have been satisfactory.
 The three main usages are:

 1. Searching a node when I don't remember its title and there is no strong key-word to find it;
 2. Read my knowledge base when I'm thinking about a subject for work, research, or dialogue;